Camp Douglas (Wyoming): Camp history

 Construction of POW camps in the United States also abided by the international Geneva Convention agreements, signed by 47 world powers in 1929, which defined treatment of enemy prisoners.
 The U.S.A. made a much greater attempt to live up to the pact than the Axis powers.
 According to interpretation by American military leaders, camps had to be constructed to the minimum standards of a regular military compound.

-The presence of a large POW camp would provide an economic boon to a state and the nearby communities so it is no surprise that "Chambers of Commerce, business men, the Commerce and department, city mayors, and the state's political leaders sought to secure the establishment of military installations'" in Wyoming, according to historian T. A. Larson.
-These lobbying efforts were rewarded with construction of a new air base at Casper, a large expansion at Cheyenne's Fort F. E. Warren, and the selection of a site on the outskirts of the small town of Douglas as the location for a POW camp.
+The presence of a large POW camp would provide an economic boon to a state and the nearby communities so "Chambers of Commerce, business men, the Commerce and department, city mayors, and the state's political leaders sought to secure the establishment of military installations'" in Wyoming, according to historian T. A. Larson.
+These lobbying efforts resulted in the construction of a new air base at Casper, a large expansion at Cheyenne's Fort F. E. Warren, and the selection of a site on the outskirts of the small town of Douglas as the location for a POW camp.